oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | :--- | :--- | :--- | :--- |
 | jadn-v1.0-wd01 | 2019-03-01 | David Kemp | Initial working draft |

-# Appendix C. JADN Information Model
+# Appendix C. Schema for JADN specifications
-JADN IM validates any JADN schema in any serialized format
+Used to validate a JADN specification.
+In JADN, JSON Schema, and CDDL formats

-# Appendix D. JSON-Schema Data Model for JADN
+# Appendix D. Conformance Tests
-JSON Schema generated from the JADN IM, validates any JADN schema in JSON format
+Specifications including correct and incorrect definitions used to check implementation conformance.

-# Appendix E. CDDL Data Model for JADN
+# Appendix E. Examples
-CDDL generated from the JADN IM, validates any JADN schema in CBOR format